altruios/namshubettulpa/public/namshubettuple/decent-resent-reset.md

 ~All at once it stopped, she was standing next to Flanagan~ ~An idea she had, now unsupported by the direct infusion of Algera, tumbled and cracked, scattered to the aether robbing her of an epiphany~
 "M::Holy shit."
+~It was as if every moment of her life had been curled up - and presented as a singular idea~ 'M::A freer'
+~That was what she was, deep down~
+*She inspected her hand*
-*Flanagan took her shoulder, and she caught the filtered funnel* "FL::That was from a drop of my blood - I have more than a few...
+~As if for the first time... as for a way, it was the first time - knowing what those hands would do~ *Flanagan took her shoulder, and she caught the filtered funnel in her outstretched hand* ~She kept the sadness out of her face, the coming betrayal~ "FL::That was from a drop of my blood - I have more than a few...
 But Martha - I want to impress upon you - two thirds of the awakened's Algera is stuck in that thing.
 You might be...